 If you are disabled, Student Support Services can assist you in many ways by providing adaptive equipment to make attending classes easier.
 Contact the Office of Student Support Services to sign up for special services.

 Through Aetna Health Care, the university offers comprehensive health plans to students.

 The VetSuccess program helps veterans with service-connected disabilities prepare for and enter the workforce.
 For more information, please contact Daria Yarbrough of the Department of Veterans Affairs at (317) 625-5313.

 Army ROTC is an elective course you take in college alongside your prescribed major course of study.
 At IU Northwest, the Military Science I course is worth one semester hour, while the Military Science II-IV courses are worth 2-3 semester hours.
 Purdue University Calumet students can enroll in ROTC as a guest student.
 The universities will normally accept up to six ROTC credits hours as electives.
 Please note: the ROTC is not a major in itself.
 The classes meet once a week for class and once a week for a two hour Leadership Lab.

 ROTC is designed to develop and enhance the leadership and management skills of today's students.
 While in ROTC, students lead the life of normal college students but have the added bonus of training in communication, time management, and personnel organization.
 Upon graduating, you may earn a commission as a second lieutenant, an officer in the United States Army.
 For more details, please contact the IU Northwest ROTC Office.

-The IU Northwest Office of Veterans Affairs Services is committed to helping veteran students and their families as much as possible.
+The IU Northwest Office of Military and Veterans Services is committed to helping veteran students and their families as much as possible.
 Please do not hesitate to contact us for any of your student- or military-related needs.